 Overview

-The agriculture sector is one of the most important sectors of the country’s economy; agricultural goods are Burma’s second-largest export commodity.
-The sector normally contributes nearly one-third of the country’s GDP, accounts for 20 to 30 percent of total export earnings, and employs more than 70 percent of the workforce.
-A total of 12.8 million hectares out of 67.6 million hectares of land in Burma are cultivated.
-Rice is the country’s primary agricultural product, which accounts for nearly 43 percent of the total agricultural production value.
-In Burma, 70 percent of the country’s population live in rural areas, and their livelihood drives the agriculture sector as an important growth engine of rural development.
+The agriculture sector is one of the most important for Burma’s economy, and agricultural goods are Burma’s second-largest export commodity, after natural gas.
+The agricultural sector normally contributes nearly one-third of the country’s GDP and employs more than half of the workforce.
+A total of 12.8 million hectares of Burma’s 67.6 million total are cultivated.
+Rice is the country’s primary agricultural product, which accounts for nearly half of the total agricultural production value.
+Since the 2021 coup, agricultural output and trade have declined due to the regime’s controls on exports, imports, and foreign exchange.
+Armed conflict has affected numerous rural areas involved in agriculture and related business sectors.

 Opportunities